bidaye-lab/dlc_utilities/unified_pipeline/README.md

 pip install opencv-contrib-python==4.6.0.66
 ```

+3. Clone the repository

     Note: Since the unified pipeline code is not on the main branch of this repository but instead on the `unified-workflow` branch, if you are using the command line interface to clone it, make sure to specify the branch when running the clone command.
     To clone this branch specifically: `git clone -b unified-workflow <the URL to this repository>`

+4. Install local modules
+    - Once you have cloned the repo, enter the directory you cloned into and run `pip install -e .` (Make sure you have the Anaconda environment active)

 ## Usage